Sustainability is more important than ever in 2021 — even when designing for the digital.

 And it can make a positive difference to our impact on the world.
 Let’s take a closer look.

-What’s important for sustainable product design?
+What’s important for sustainable digital design?

 Sustainability is a big word (and we don’t just mean the number of syllables packed into it).
 It covers multiple areas, from the ethics of the production process to the carbon footprint they create.
-But it also applies to inclusion and accessibility — both of which are critical in digital product design when one billion people in the world live with some sort of disability.
+But it also applies to inclusion and accessibility — both of which are critical in design when one billion people in the world live with some sort of disability.

 As people who live and breathe design, we need to think about our digital products’ lifecycles to bring relevant, high-quality content to the right people at the right time.